DiCamillo Companion

 • Built / Designed For: The Rev. Tobias Rustat

-• Garden & Outbuildings: The gardens extend to 49 acres.
-The northwestern Coach House is now a separately owned home.
+• Garden & Outbuildings: The garden covers 49 acres.
+The northwest coach house is today a private home.

 • Title: Burke's & Savills Guide to Country Houses, Volume III: East Anglia